Walk in the Footsteps of Abraham Lincoln on the Paris-Springfield Road

 Located at Sand Creek Conservation Area

-The Paris-Springfield Road was one of the earliest roads in Central Illinois .
-Named for the two towns it ran between (Paris, Illinois and Springfield, Illinois) the road gave settlers a way to move farm products and other goods between nearby towns and states as it connected with other roads.
+The Paris-Springfield Road was one of the earliest roads in Central Illinois.
+Named for the two towns it ran between (Paris, IL and Springfield, IL) the road gave settlers a way to move farm products and other goods between nearby towns and states as it connected with other roads.
 Locally, it ran through Macon County and helped Decatur grow before railroads were built.

 One part of the road is now preserved and open to visitors at Sand Creek Conservation Area.
-You can learn a piece of Illinois history by walking in the footsteps of Abraham Lincoln.
-At the east end of the parking area look for a large informational display which tells more of the story of this important road.
+Experience a piece of history by walking in the footsteps of Abraham Lincoln.
+At the east end of the parking area look for a large informational display which tells more about this important road.

 The Paris-Springfield Road is part of the Sand Creek Conservation Area.